KSDunne/statement_beauty/README.md

 ![About reload bug 2](docs/readme_images/bugs/about_reload_bug_2.PNG)

-I then took the "return HttpResponseRedirect("/about/")" code back out of the view because it is not necessary to have this fixed for mvp.
+I then took the "return HttpResponseRedirect("/about/")" code back out of the view, because it is not necessary to have this 'reload issue' addressed for mvp.
+However, it is neccessary that the feedback message displays to the user.

 ![About reload bug 3](docs/readme_images/bugs/about_reload_bug_3.PNG)